Centre for Applied Macroeconomics and Commodity Prices (CAMP)

 CAMP is established to bring together economists working on applied macroeconomic issues, with special emphasis on energy economics.

 Jump to Forecasts

 LAST FNI UPDATE

-The figure graphs the Financial New (FNI) with 68 percent confidence bands.
-The blue solid line is demeaned quarterly GDP growth Mainland Norway, sourced from Statistics Norway (SSB).
+The figure graphs the Financial News Index (FNI) with 68 percent confidence bands.
+The blue solid line demeaned quarterly GDP growth Mainland Norway, sourced from Statistics Norway (SSB).
 Please use the citation "FNI - Retriever/CAMP_BI" when using the index.

 ABOUT THE INDEX

 The Financial News index (FNI) is designed to track Norwegian GDP growth and the business cycle at high frequency.
 Its underlying indicators, and novelty, are daily time series representing how much the media writes about various topics.

 The central idea behind the index is simple: To the extent that newspapers provide a relevant description of the economy, the more intensive a given topic is represented in the newspaper at a given point in time, the more likely it is that this topic represents something of importance for the economy's current and future needs and developments.

 Thus, the FNI captures the continuously evolving narrative about economic conditions, and relates this to actual GDP growth and the business cycle.

 The average value of the FNI is zero.
 Progressively bigger positive values indicate progressively better-than-average business cycle conditions.
 Conversely, progressively more negative values indicate progressively worse-than-average conditions.